Here you will find African mural painting images.

 With the help of modern technology, you can take any such artwork and place it on the wall.

-A mural is any piece of graphic artwork that is painted or applied directly to a wall, ceiling, or another permanent substrate.
+A mural is any graphic artwork painted applied directly to a wall, ceiling, or graphic artwork that is painted or applied directly to a wall, ceiling, or another permanent substrate.

 And therefore, if you take any African painting and place it on the wall, then it becomes an African mural painting.